grzesiek-galezowski/tdd-ebook/manuscript/240_Refactoring_Object_Composition.md

 #### Use implicit collections instead of explicit ones

-Most object-oriented languages support passing variable argument lists (e.g. in C# this is achieved with `params` keyword, while Java has `...` operator).
+Most object-oriented languages support passing variable argument lists (e.g. in C# this is achieved with the `params` keyword, while Java has `...` operator).
 This is valuable in composition, because we often want to be able to pass arbitrary number of objects to some places.
 Again, coming back to this composition:

 ```csharp
 return ConfigurationUpdates(